« View All Seasons and Feast Days

 What happened to St. John, the last disciple of Jesus?

-After the Lord’s Ascension, in addition to caring for the Mother of the Lord until her death and Assumption, John founded many churches in Asia Minor, Greece and along the Black Sea.
-Ancient authors relate how at an advanced age, the Emperor Domitian (81-96 A.D.) had him arrested, brought to Rome and cast into a cauldron of boiling oil.
+After the Lord’s Ascension, in addition to caring for the Mother of the Lord until her death and Assumption, John founded many churches in Asia Minor, Greece, and along the Black Sea.
+Ancient authors relate how at an advanced age, the Emperor Domitian (81-96 A.D.) had him arrested, brought to Rome, and cast into a cauldron of boiling oil.
 After he emerged unharmed, he was then banished to the island of Patmos.
 When Domitian himself died, St. John returned to Ephesus, where he lived until his death about the year 100.
 Thus, St. John is alone among the Apostles for not dying a martyr.

 Where is the Island of Patmos?